davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 }
 ```

-## Prefer Task.FromResult over Task.Run for pre-computed or trivially computed data
+## Prefer `Task.FromResult` over `Task.Run` for pre-computed or trivially computed data

 For pre-computed results, there's no need to call `Task.Run`, that will end up queuing a work item to the thread pool that will immediately complete with the pre-computed value.
 Instead, use `Task.FromResult`, to create a task wrapping already computed data.

-❌ **BAD** This example wastes a thread pool thread to return a trivially computed value.
+❌ **BAD** This example wastes a thread-pool thread to return a trivially computed value.

 ```C#
 public class MyLibrary